 It is important to test this unit every week to make sure it is working properly.
-Using the test button is the recommended way to test this smoke alarm.
-Press and hold the test button on the cover of the unit for 5-20 seconds, or until the alarm sounds (the unit may continue to alarm for a few seconds after you release the button).
-If it does not alarm, make sure the unit is receiving power and test it again.
+Using the test button or remote flashlight test feature are the only recommended ways to test this smoke alarm.
+If it does not alarm during testing, make sure the unit is receiving power.
+Make sure the battery is fresh, and installed correctly, then test it again.
 If it still does not alarm, replace it immediately.

-During testing you will hear a loud, repeating horn pattern: 3 beeps, pause, 3 beeps, pause.
+During testing, you will hear a loud, repeating horn pattern: 3 beeps, pause, 3 beeps, pause.